 However, given the social attitudes of the time, things don’t pan out as easily as you’d expect.
 The film is a perfect example of how even experienced advocates can become disillusioned when faced with public pressure and preconceived attitudes which unduly influence the jury.
 Aside from its legal angle, it also goes a long way in illustrating of just how much attitudes have ‘changed’ in America over the last 70-80 years.

-This is a great film to watch for those interested in human rights and criminal law.
+This is a great law film to watch for those interested in human rights and criminal law.

 A Few Good Men (1992)

-With a star-studded Hollywood cast, including Tom Cruise, Jack Nicholson and Demi Moore to name but three, the film charters the intense court marshalling of two marines accused of killing a fellow comrade in Guantanamo Bay.
+With a star-studded Hollywood cast, including Tom Cruise, Jack Nicholson and Demi Moore to name but three, this law film charters the intense court marshalling of two marines accused of killing a fellow comrade in Guantanamo Bay.

 Initially unenthusiastic and disengaged, Cruise begins to realise that there is a valid defence by way of the chain of command.
 He then works extremely hard in his attempt to exonerate his two clients of all their crimes.